Maryland’s Qualifying Conditions

 Expiration date extended to 3 years for MMCC ID cards issued after January 1, 2019.

-How do I get a certification?
+How can I obtain a certification?

-How long will it take to obtain a certification?
+How long does it take to get certified?

-Where can I obtain medical cannabis?
+Where can I get medical cannabis?

 How much cannabis can I purchase today?